emgrey02/emgrey02/README.md

 - 😄 Pronouns: she/her/hers
 - 🔭 I’m currently working on an A.A.S. degree in Interface Design and Web Development
     - 🌱 this semester I'm learning about:
-        - Interactive Multimedia
+        - Audio Production
-        - Javascript
+        - Web Development
-        - Object Oriented Programming with Java
 - :musical_note: I have a Bachelor of Music degree in Clarinet Performance, with minors in Jazz Studies and Mathematics
 - 💡 My goal: Get a remote, full time job as a web developer